na-na-hi/renget/archive/2f8so.md

 >\>"Doubtful.
 Look at him, he looks like he hasn't even gotten a kiss from a monster..."
 >\>"I'll give you a kiss, hunter... on your cock."

-\>The two tama brothers pin you down and work on your cock like professionals
+%darkgreen%\>The two tama brothers pin you down and work on your cock like professionals
 \>The bubbly one slithered his tongue around your balls and giving them a good squeeze
 \>His soapy saliva kept your purse shiny and sensitive
 \>His more fiery brother worked on your tip, planting searing kisses on it